 -

-Modify and run the query in the sandbox query pane to use the data in the genres property for the Movie nodes and create Genre nodes using the IN_GENRE relationship to connect Movie nodes to Genre nodes.
+Use the data in the genres property for the Movie nodes to create Genre nodes using the IN_GENRE relationship to connect Movie nodes to Genre nodes.

 -